 Eugene F. Fama

 Eugene F. Fama, Robert R. McCormick Distinguished Service Professor of Finance, is widely recognized as the "father of modern finance."
 Fama is among the most cited of America's researchers.
 He focuses much of his study on the relation between risk and return and implications for portfolio management.

 Stefano Giglio, assistant professor of finance, has research interests that span several topics, including asset pricing, macroeconomics, and real estate, with a particular focus on the role of frictions in credit markets.
 His work has been published in the American Economic Review and in the Journal of Monetary Economics.
 His most recent paper explores the role of counterparty risk in Credit Default Swap markets and its relation to the measurement of systemic risk.
 For his work at Harvard, he has received the Martin Cornerstone Grant and the Douglas Dillon Fellowship from the University.

 Samuel Hartzmark, assistant professor of finance, studies asset pricing and behavioral finance.
 His research has appeared in the Journal of Financial Economics and the Quarterly Journal of Finance.
 He has received a number of awards, including the UBS Global Asset Management Award, the Michael J. Barclay young scholar award, and he was a finalist for the 2014 AQR Insight award.

 Tarek Alexander Hassan

-Tarek Alexander Hassan, assistant professor of finance, studies applied and theoretical econometrics, the uses of high-dimensional statistical methods in economic applications, estimation of panel data models, quantile regression, and weak instruments.
+Tarek Alexander Hassan, associate professor of finance and economics, studies applied and theoretical econometrics, the uses of high-dimensional statistical methods in economic applications, estimation of panel data models, quantile regression, and weak instruments.
 In 2008, Hansen was named a Neubauer Family Faculty Fellow.

 John C. Heaton